tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Basic Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Wow, this Falsey Bouncer challenge is a tough one.
 Tried so many things without making much progress, but I think the issue here is that I don't fully understand what makes something "falsey".
 Will need to come back to it tomorrow!

+### Day 27: December 1, 2018

+**Today's Progress:** Completed the Basic Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Had to look up the answer for Falsey Bouncer, but still don't quite understand how the filter method works with the Boolean value.
+Also had a lot of trouble with the last challenge, Chunky Monkey!
+Need to review how/why this code works.